Shiazy18/terraform-azurerm-web-app/readme.md

 # Azure Web App Module

 ## Overview
 This Terraform module creates an Azure Web App with configurable settings and tags.
 It also provisions the App Service Plan required for the Web App.
+For latest version please check from https://app.terraform.io/app/shiazy18/registry/modules/private/shiazy18/web-app/azurerm/1.0.0

 ## Requirements
 - Azure Subscription